top of page

 • One project = one permit application.
 Keep scope and outputs clean (e.g., “ADU Garage Conversion” separate from “Kitchen Remodel”).

 • Use the Knowledge Base for better consistency.
-Upload title blocks, annotation standards, typical details, and past sets to match your firm’s style faster.
+Upload company guidelines, templates, and libraries and past project sets to match your firm’s standards.

 What you need to start